-The human development impacts of climate change and DRR national and sub-national level plans (at State, city and district levels), need to be recognised and targeted.
+The HD impacts of CC and DRR national and sub-national level plans (at state, city, and district levels), need to be recognised and targeted.
 The formulation of coherent strategies requires building capacity in nodal officers responsible for the preparations of these plans to be able to draw on the essential linkages without relying on external consultants.
-However formulating these plans is not enough.
+However, formulating these plans is not enough.
 It is also essential to develop procedures for their implementation and monitoring within existing institutional processes.
 Moreover, working with various stakeholders across different disciplines also requires improved communication and negotiation skills.